School of International Service

 Faculty, Center for Israel Studies

-Dr. Boaz Atzili is a political scientist who researches and teaches international politics.
+Dr. Boaz Atzili is the Director of the SIS Doctoral Program.
+He is a political scientist who researches and teaches international politics.
 His interest is in international security with an emphasis on territorial conflicts and the politics of borders, and the international aspects of state weakness and state failure.
 His research includes various cases from the Middle East, Africa, Latin America and Europe.
 Atzili is also interested in the politics of the Middle East and, in particular, Lebanon and the Israeli-Palestinian conflict.

-Dr. Atzili teaches courses on introduction to international relations, international security, and Arab-Israeli relations.
+Dr. Atzili teaches courses on introduction to international relations, Security and Insecurity in a Global World, and Arab-Israeli relations.

 DegreesPhD, Massachusetts Institute of Technology; BA, International Relations, Hebrew University in Jerusalem